CAGE - What can it do for you?

 RNA entry QC Bioanalyzer We perform entry QC on all samples.

-DNA amount of CAGE library Several ng DNA fragments ready for illumine NGS sequencer.
+DNA amount of CAGE library Several ng DNA fragments ready for Illumina NGS sequencer.

 Number of reads per sample guaranteed 15M reads/sample